zestedesavoir/zmarkdown/packages/mdast-util-split/README.md

 #### `options.splitDepth = 1`

-An integer greater or equal to 1 determining the max heading depth at which the tree is split.
+An integer greater or equal to 1 determining which header you want to match while splitting.

-#### `options.introductionAsProperty = true`

-A boolean driving the way we want to process introduction :
-- if `true`, all MDAST elements between the split header and the first sub header will be extracted and put in the `introduction` property of the result property of the returned object
-- if `false` they will just be added as MDAST elements of the `children` property.

 #### `options.conclusionAsProperty`